manasvityagi/IoT_Dashboard/Journal.md

 Forgot to add {% load crispy_forms_tags %} at the start, the error is not helpful, but it mentions crispy casually.

+Problem X: I spent some time fixing a problem that was not a problem, django was invalidating a form, because of duplicate value on pk.

 Usage: gitu COMMIT MSG

 Create User -> Using Registration Forms